dhis2/developer-portal/docs/guides/general-plugin-guide.md

 }
 ```

-This minimal plugin renders a field and a button that generates a custom ID.
-It’s a simple example of logic that can be hard to express in a native DHIS2 configuration, which is exactly the kind of case where a plugin adds value.
-It reads the current value from the `values` prop and updates it using the `setFieldValue` function provided by the Capture app.
+This plugin renders a field and a button that generates a custom ID.
+It reads the current value from `values` and updates it by calling `setFieldValue`.

 ![Minimal functional form field plugin example (Capture)](./assets/simple-form-field-plugin.gif)

 *Example: clicking "Generate ID" updates the mapped Capture form field via `setFieldValue`.*

-The `id` must match the plugin field alias configured in the [Tracker Plugin Configurator](/docs/capture-plugins/developer/configure-a-capture-plugin.mdx) or manually in the `dataEntryForms` config. (`id` is just an example alias name here.)
+The `id` must match the plugin field alias configured in the [Tracker Plugin Configurator](/docs/capture-plugins/developer/configure-a-capture-plugin.mdx) (or manually in the `dataEntryForms` config).
 If the field isn't mapped, the plugin won't receive the value and updates will have no effect.

 #### Field mapping example (Tracker Plugin Configurator)
 If your plugin field mapping in the configurator looks like this: